Skip to main content

 Anastrozole operates on a different, yet equally important, part of the hormonal pathway.
 When testosterone is present in the body, a portion of it is naturally converted into the estrogen hormone estradiol by an enzyme called aromatase.
 This conversion is a normal and necessary process, as men require a certain amount of estrogen for cognitive function, bone health, and cardiovascular well-being.

 During TRT, however, elevated testosterone levels can lead to an excessive conversion, resulting in an imbalance with too much estrogen.
 Anastrozole is an aromatase inhibitor; it works by moderating the activity of this enzyme, thus controlling the rate of estrogen conversion.
-This helps prevent the associated with high estrogen in men, such as water retention or the development of breast tissue (gynecomastia).
+This helps prevent the side effects associated with high estrogen in men, such as water retention or the development of breast tissue (gynecomastia).

 Therefore, using these agents together is a strategic clinical decision.
 Testosterone is administered to bring levels into an optimal range.
 Gonadorelin is used to maintain the natural production pathway.
 Anastrozole is used to ensure the hormonal ecosystem remains balanced by managing estrogen levels.
 This multi-faceted protocol shows a deep respect for the body’s innate biological architecture.